dogweather/forkful/content/en/c-sharp/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-A REPL, or Read-Eval-Print Loop, lets you type C# code and run it interactively.
-Programmers use it for quick experiments, debugging, or learning C#, without the overhead of setting up full projects.

 ## How to:
 Fire up a REPL in your C# environment using the C# Interactive window or run `dotnet-script` in your terminal.
 Here's a taste of using it: